A Restricted SVD type CUR Decomposition for Matrix Triplets: Introduction

-In recent times, many real-world data sets often comprise different representations or views, which provide information complementary to each other.
-Our RSVD-CUR factorization is motivated by the canonical correlation analysis (CCA) of a matrix pair $(B, G)$ (see, e.g., \cite{golub1995canonical}), which is related to the RSVD of the matrix triplet $(G^T\!B, G^T\!, B)$ (see \cref{sec: CCA,sec: RSVD}).
-CCA is one of the most common techniques for multi-data processing \cite[pp.~443--454]{Hardle2015}. \pg{CCA aims to find a pair of linear transformations, one for each set of features, such that when the sets of variables are transformed, the corresponding coordinates are maximally correlated \cite[p.~443]{Hardle2015}}.
-Here, we aim to find subsets of columns or rows of $B$ and $G$ by exploiting some of the basis vectors of $B$ and $G$ that maximize the pairwise correlations across the two matrices.
-We expect that an RSVD-CUR factorization may be useful for multi-view dimension reduction and integration of information from multiple views in multi-view learning.
-Multi-view learning is a rapidly growing direction in machine learning that involves learning with multiple views to improve the generalization performance (see, e.g., \cite{xu2013survey}).
-Analogous to CCA, an RSVD-CUR factorization as a tool for multi-view dimension reduction can cope with a two-view case.
-In the same context, we also expect that one could use an RSVD-CUR as a supervised feature selection technique in multilabel classification problems (see \cref{sec: exper}).
-In this setting, one view is obtained from the data and another from the class labels.
+Our goal is to extract subsets of columns or rows from $B$ and $G$ by utilizing the canonical vectors of each matrix that maximize the correlations between them.
+We believe that the RSVD-CUR factorization can be useful for multi-view dimension reduction and integration of information from multiple views in multi-view learning, a rapidly growing area of machine learning that involves using multiple perspectives to improve generalization performance \cite{xu2013survey}.
+Similar to CCA, the RSVD-CUR factorization can handle two-view cases and may also be utilized as a supervised feature selection technique in multi-label classification problems, where one view comes from the data and the other from the class labels.

 Another motivation for an RSVD-CUR factorization stems from applications where the goal is to select a subset of rows and columns of one data set relative to two other data sets.
-An example is a data perturbation problem of the form $A_E=A + BFG$ where $BFG$ is a correlated noise matrix (see, e.g.,\cite{beck2007matrix,zha1991restricted}) and the goal is to recover the low-rank matrix $A$ from $A_E$ given the structure of $B$ and $G$.
-Conventionally, when faced with this kind of perturbation problem, to use an SVD-based method, a prewhitening step is required to make the additive noise a white noise.
+An example is a data perturbation problem of the form $A_E=A + BFG$ where $BFG$ is a correlated noise matrix (see, e.g., \cite{beck2007matrix,zha1991restricted}) and the goal is to recover the low-rank matrix $A$ from $A_E$ given the structure of $B$ and $G$.
+Conventionally, when faced with this kind of perturbation problem, to use an SVD-based method, a prewhitening step is required to make the additive correlated noise a white noise using $B^{-1}$ and $G^{-1}$.
 However, with the RSVD formulation, the prewhitening operation becomes an integral part of the algorithm.
-It is worth pointing out that one does not necessarily need to know the exact noise covariance matrices; the RSVD and RSVD-CUR may still deliver good approximation results given inexact covariance matrices (see \cref{sec: exper}).
+It is worth pointing out that one does not necessarily need to know the exact noise covariance matrices; the RSVD and RSVD-CUR may still deliver good approximation results given inexact covariance matrices (see \cref{exp:2}).
 An example of an inexact covariance matrix is when we approximate the population covariance matrix by a sample covariance matrix.